Easily one of the most misunderstood and neglected cities I have ever been to, Puerto del Rosario gets its fair share of tourism… from cruises.

 The Apartamento Céntrico Puerto Del Rosario is situated just a short walk away from the city center and port with a large supermarket close by.

-The apartment offers a fully working kitchen, comfy living room, and a sizable bedroom.
+The apartment offers a fully working kitchen, a comfy living room, and a sizable bedroom.
 This is where I stayed and I really loved my time there!

 Alternatively, you can head to Puerto del Rosario as a mere day tour from Corralejo if you’re not keen to stay overnight.